deezed420/PiCraft/README.md

 ## Modded Servers
 * Fabric

-We plan to add others in the future but if you don't want to wait use the advanced panel and supply the server.jar there!
+We plan to add more support in the future, but if you can't wait then you can supply a server jar.

-# PiCraft Support
+# PineCraft X Support
-We have a [Discord server](https://discord.gg/HhtjQU3GZr), but know that this support server is not for support related to minecraft, only for support with PiCraft.
+We have a [Discord server](https://discord.gg/HhtjQU3GZr), but know that this support server is not for support related to minecraft, only for support with PineCraft X.

 # Credits
-* Chai package (The menu and progress bar was from chai)
+* Deezed420 (For creating the entire program)
-* Deezed420 (For creating the entire program and chai)
+* Pollev (For the [progress bar](https://github.com/pollev/python_progress_bar) that we use)